Sambo (martial art): Today

 In 1968, FILA accepted sambo as the third style of international wrestling.
 In 1985, the sambo community formed its own organization, Federation International Amateur Sambo (FIAS).
 In 1993, FIAS split into two organizations, both of which used the same name and logo, and the two groups were often referred to as FIAS "East" (under Russian control) and FIAS "West" (under US and Western European control).
 This split mirrored the last days of Cold War politics of the time as well as the recent break-up of the Soviet Union.
-In the U.S., disagreements between the sport's organizers and the rise of Brazilian Jiu-Jitsu in the 1990s slowed down the growth of sambo before the success of several sambo fighters increased its popularity a decade later.
+In the U.S., disagreements between the sport's organizers and the rise of Brazilian jiu-jitsu in the 1990s slowed down the growth of sambo before the success of several sambo fighters increased its popularity a decade later.
 In 2005, FILA reached an agreement with FIAS "West" and re-assumed sanctioning over sport sambo.
 However, in 2008, FILA again discontinued sanctioning sambo and sambo is now notably missing from the UWW website.
 At present, only FIAS sanctions international competition in sport sambo.
 In 2014 FIAS and FILA signed a cooperative agreement.
 While this does not place sambo back on UWW's recognized list, it does move towards unity and prevents future 'turf wars' regarding the sport's promotion.
 A similar agreement was signed by FIAS and the International Judo Federation in 2014 as well.
 Both FIAS and the World Combat Sambo Federation host international combat sambo competition.
 The American Sambo Association has continued to host freestyle sambo tournaments in the US and Canada since 2004.
 These events are unrecognized by UWW.

-Rumors rising in 2012 stating that sambo will be included as a demonstration sport in the 2016 Olympics are therefore not supported by any facts, and thus sambo is still a very long way from maturing into an Olympic sport, notwithstanding the effort that is being put into the matter.
-Indeed, given the intention of the Olympic Committee to remove classic wrestling from the Olympic roster, there are rumors that sambo is highly unlikely to ever make it to the Olympics.
+Rumours rising in 2012 stating that sambo will be included as a demonstration sport in the 2016 Olympics are therefore not supported by any facts, and thus sambo is still a very long way from maturing into an Olympic sport, notwithstanding the effort that is being put into the matter.
+Indeed, given the intention of the Olympic Committee to remove classic wrestling from the Olympic roster, there are rumours that sambo is highly unlikely to ever make it to the Olympics.
 However, sambo has been included in the 27th Annual Summer Universiade for the first time in history.
 FIAS submitted an application to the International Olympic Committee (IOC) to consider sambo for the 2020 Games and has devoted 2010–2013 to creating a sambo commission in the International Sports Press Association (AIPS).
 As of 30 November 2018, sambo has indeed received temporary recognition by the IOC.
 This close relationship is reestablishing the global popularity and media emphasis on sambo.